ShrutiP91/Shruti_TestPlans/CMXApp.md

 parallelLoop=false --qValue=0 --preprocessing=true
 ```

-**Step 3 : Reinstall the Intelligent Connection Management for Automated Handover RI with valid product key **.
+Step 3 : Reinstall the Intelligent Connection Management for Automated Handover RI with valid product key.

 1. Run the command below to install the Reference Implementation: